A Lovely Book & Painting with a Power Tool!

 We’re currently working on “B is for Brush” which is why we read “Sky Color”, watched a video showing how paintbrushes are made & were motivated to try something new to us; mixing paintbrushes & power tools!
 Yep, that’s right Painting with a Power Tool two ways!

 We tend to keep the activities as simple as possible around here.
 We’re not interested in complicated or costly.
 We are also all about fostering independence.
-For this activity we decided to try Painting with a Power Tool two ways, using different brushing techniques inspired by The Masterpiece Alphabet Curriculum “B is for Brush”.
+For this activity we decided to Paint with a Power Tool two ways, using different brushing techniques inspired by The Masterpiece Alphabet Curriculum “B is for Brush”.
 Both were actually very simple.

 Drill Spin Art…